Closed-loop equilibria for Stackelberg games: a story about stochastic targets: Illustrative example

 where here, $\Ac$ and $\Bc$ are the sets of {$\F^W$}-adapted processes taking values in $A$ and $B$, respectively.
-This corresponds to a standard stochastic control problem, whose solution is provided in the following lemma. \begin{lemma}[First-best solution] The optimal efforts in the first-best scenario are given by $\alpha^{\rm FB}_t = c_{\rm L}^{-1}$ and $\beta_t^{\rm FB} = b_\circ$ for all $t \in [0,T]$, which induce the following values for the leader and the follower, respectively
+This corresponds to a simple stochastic control problem, whose solution is provided in the following lemma.
+Its proof is very straightforward using standard HJB techniques or even by pointwise optimisation, and therefore omitted here. \begin{lemma}[First-best solution] The optimal efforts in the first-best scenario are given by $\alpha^{\rm FB}_t = c_{\rm L}^{-1}$ and $\beta_t^{\rm FB} = b_\circ$ for all $t \in [0,T]$, which induce the following values for the leader and the follower, respectively

-\end{lemma} The previous result can be proved through standard stochastic control techniques, but also using our stochastic target approach (see \Cref{app:first-best}).